pmckeown/dependency-track-maven-plugin/README.md

 </pluginManagement>
 ```

+**IMPORTANT** Recent releases of Dependency Track include multiple components, so you must ensure that you target
+the api server component URL and not the front-end component URL.

 #### Polling Configuration
 The plugin is configured to poll for results from the Dependency-Track server by default.
-The polling configuration by
+The polling configuration
-be modified by modifying the `pollingConfig` element in the plugin configuration.
+can be changed by modifying the `pollingConfig` element in the plugin configuration.
 The available options are:

 |Property |Required |Default Value |Support Values  |
 |---------|---------|--------------|----------------|